DRO-Physics/DCAL/README.md

 This contain the source code and executable of the new DCAL.
 This currently enables SAD calculation.
 Will include SSD, Wedge factor and OAR in the next couple of weeks.

-# Guide
+# Information
-1. The data is from GH supposed from Rm2 6X and 10X
+1. Input Data: ROF and PDD from Rm2 for 6X and 10X (from GH)
-2. GUI is constructed using PysimpleGui
+2. ROF and PDD are 2D-interpolated with scipy.interpolate
+2. Equivalent Square Field calculated from:
+$$
+\lambda
+$$
 3. Python source code is compiled with PyInstaller